DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 circumstances.
 But fundamentally, your mission statement becomes your constitution, the solid expression of your vision and values.
 It becomes the criterion by which you measure everything else in your life.

-There are a number of techniques using your imagination that can put you in touch with your values.
-But the net effect of every one I have ever used is the same.
-When people seriously undertake to identify what really matters most to them in their lives, what they really want to be and to do, they become very reverent.
-They start to think in larger terms than today and tomorrow.

-In effective personal leadership, visualization and affirmation techniques emerge naturally out of a foundation of well thought through purposes and principles that become the center of a person\'s life.
-They are extremely powerful in re-scripting and reprogramming, into writing deeply committed-to purposes and principles into one\'s heart and mind.
-I believe that central to all enduring religions in society are the same principles and practices clothed in different language \-- meditation, prayer, covenants, ordinances, scripture study, empathy, compassion, and many different forms of the use of both conscience and imagination.

 Habit 3: Put First Things First
 -------------------------------